saberonjr/braintumourdetection-uts/README.md

   <h3 align="center">Strykers Team</h3>

   <p align="center">
     Welcome to the Strykers Team!
+This is the Brain Tumour Detection project!
     <br />
     <a href="https://github.com/othneildrew/Best-README-Template"><strong>Explore the docs »</strong></a>
     <br />